rhayes777/PyAutoFit/docs/overview/the_basics.rst

 works.

 .. code-block:: python
     class Analysis(af.Analysis):
         def __init__(self, data: np.ndarray, noise_map: np.ndarray):

             The ``Analysis`` class acts as an interface between the data and model in **PyAutoFit**.

             Its ``log_likelihood_function`` defines how the model is fitted to the data and it is called many times by the non-linear search fitting algorithm.

             In this example the ``Analysis`` ``__init__`` constructor only contains the ``data`` and ``noise-map``, but it can be easily extended to include other quantities.

             Parameters
             ----------
             data
-                A 1D numpy array containing the data (e.g. a noisy 1D signal) fitted in the workspace examples. noise_map
+                A 1D numpy array containing the data (e.g. a noisy 1D signal) f itted in the workspace examples.
+            noise_map
                 A 1D numpy array containing the noise values of the data, used for computing the goodness of fit metric, the log likelihood.

             super().__init__()